backstage/backstage/docs/auth/oidc.md

 - `metadataUrl`: In Overview > Endpoints tab, grab OpenID Connect metadata document URL.
 - `authorizationUrl` and `tokenUrl`: Open the `metadataUrl` in a browser, that json will hold these 2 urls somewhere in there.
+- `tokenEndpointAuthMethod`: Don't define it, use the default unless you know what it does.
-- `tokenEndpointAuthMethod` and `tokenSignedResponseAlg`: Don't define it, use the default unless you know what it does.
+- `tokenSignedResponseAlg`: Don't define it, use the default unless you know what it does.
 - `scope`: Only used if we didn't specify `defaultScopes` in the provider's factory, basically the same thing.
 - `prompt`: Recommended to use `auto` so the browser will request login to the IDP if the